Collective quantum stochastic resonance in Rydberg atoms

 But quantum fluctuations, particularly those in many-body open systems, also manifest in collective dynamics.
 Take a group of dissipative Rydberg atoms for instance.
 The atomic ground states therein are laser-coupled to high-lying energy levels with significant principle quantum number $n$, but subject to spontaneous decay back to the ground state.
 An outstanding feature of the Rydberg atoms is the strong long-range interactions, which are central to the recent advances in quantum computation and simulation with Rydberg atoms~\cite{rydrev1, rydrev2, ryd1,ryd2,ryd3,ryd4,ryd5,ryd6,ryd7}.
 Previous studies have shown that the entanglement generated by the long-range interactions, combined with the repetitive quantum measurements (in the form of spontaneous emission), lead to collective quantum jumps between two metastable many-body states with high and low Rydberg excitations, respectively~\cite{cj}.
 Since these emergent collective jumps are a manifestation of quantum fluctuations in a many-body open system, it is tempting to ask whether a quantum stochastic resonance can be engineered based on them.

 In this work, we reveal such a quantum stochastic resonance in the counting statistics of the collective jumps in a group of Rydberg atoms, where the Rydberg excitation laser is subject to a periodic modulation.
-Viewing the periodic drive as the input signal and the collective jumps the system response, we find that, when the driving frequency is comparable to the intrinsic collective-jump rate, the jumps tend to synchronize with the input signal, and a series of subharmonics emerge in the counting statistics, reminiscent of a conventional stochastic resonance.
-As a definitive signature of the resonance~\cite{rmp70}, a maximum SNR in the power spectrum of the Rydberg excitations is observed at what we identify as the resonance point.
-At the resonance point, the subharmonics become suppressed and an optimum synchronization of the collective-state switching with the driving frequency is achieved.
-Importantly, unlike the stochastic resonance in classical non-linear systems, or in quantum stochastic resonances featuring single-particle tunneling, many-body correlations and collective jumps are indispensable for the collective quantum stochastic resonance reported here.
-We explicitly demonstrate this by adopting a cluster model where quantum coherence and entanglement are only retained within each atom cluster, while the inter-cluster interactions are treated on the mean-field level.
-As the size of the clusters decreases, both the counting statistics and the resonance condition change dramatically, culminating in the eventual disappearance of the collective jumps and resonance signatures when the model is reduced to a classical one with non-linear interactions.
+While rich resonance behaviors emerge in the stochastic state evolution of the many-body open system, many-body correlations are indispensable for the observed resonance, in contrast to previously studied stochastic resonances.
+We explicitly demonstrate this using a cluster model, where quantum coherence and entanglement are only retained within each atom cluster.
+Specifically, the cluster size and partitions dramatically impact the collective jumps and resonance condition.

 {\it Emergent collective jumps in Rydberg atoms.} We consider a group of $N$ atoms uniformly subject to a Rydberg excitation laser.
 As illustrated in Fig.~\ref{fig1}(a), the ground state of the $j$th atom $|g_j\rangle$ is continuously coupled to a Rydberg state $|r_j\rangle$.
 The Rydberg state has a finite lifetime, which can be further tuned through additional couplings to other excited states.
 Approximating the Rydberg atoms as an ensemble of two-level systems and neglecting the much slower external motion, the dissipative dynamics of the density matrix $\rho$ is depicted by the Lindblad master equation